 Good question.
 We hardly have room for any additional appliances in our kitchen and Scrooge McDuck wasn’t really on board with us getting a panini maker in the past.
 But once I presented the idea as part of our food tour, I was given the thumbs up to purchase one.
 (Like I need a thumbs up to go shopping 😏) Here it is (isn’t it so purty???):

-e sandwiches themselves were a cinch to make—about three or four minutes in the panini maker after buttering the outside of the bread, putting mustard on the inside of the bread, and adding the meat, cheese, and pickles.
+The Cuban sandwiches themselves were a cinch to make—about three or four minutes in the Panini maker after buttering the outside of the bread, putting mustard on the inside of the bread, and adding the meat, cheese, and pickles.

 Girl Child was in some sort of funky mood that day and announced she wanted a Grilled Cheese Panini instead.
-At least she took a bite of it before deciding. 🙄🙄🙄
+At least she took a bite of the Cuban sandwich before deciding. 🙄🙄🙄

 Anyway, I thought it tasted great.
 The bread crisped up really nicely and the cheese melted perfectly.
 And I got a panini maker out of the deal, so…there’s that.
 FYI, panini makers squish your sandwich to about half the size, so keep that in mind.
-I should have added more meat on my sandwich.
+I should have added more meat on my Cuban sandwich—live and learn.